 For others, prayer is linked with a chintzy, cute and immature form of spirituality.
 I’m talking about that muffin-baking, holier-than-thou, goodly-housewife-born-again-Christian kinda vibe.
 You might also associate it with people like Ned Flanders from The Simpsons and his progeny, or those squeaky clean Jehovah Witnesses that pay you a visit every now and then.

-And still, for some of you guys who don’t come from a Western context, prayer might be associated with Salat (muslim ritualistic prayer), or even the traditional honor of gods and goddesses.
+And still, for some of you guys who don’t come from a Western context, prayer might be associated with Salat (Muslim ritualistic prayer), or even the traditional honor of gods and goddesses.

 Whatever background you come from, it is likely that you need to detox your thoughts, associations and beliefs about prayer.
 Without being open to change your definition of prayer, you will continue to perceive it through the lens of your religious, cultural or societal conditioning.
 This isn’t a good thing!
 Especially if your perceptions are polluted.

-For that reason, this article is an invitation to see prayer in a different light, untainted by its sombre past.
+For that reason, this article is an invitation to see prayer in a different light, untainted by its somber past.
 I would love for you to actively incorporate the power of prayer into your daily life and witness just how life-changing it is.
 All you need is an open and willing heart.

 Why the Power of Prayer is so Undervalued